Geastrum saccatum

-Geastrum saccatum, commonly known as the rounded earthstar, is a species of mushroom belonging to the genus Geastrum.
-It has a worldwide distribution and is found growing on rotting wood.
-It is considered inedible by mushroomers because of its bitter taste.
-It is a common mushroom, but collections are at their peak during late summer.
+Geastrum saccatum, commonly known as the sessile earthstar or rounded earthstar, or star of the land, is a species of mushroom belonging to the genus Geastrum.
 The opening of the outer layer of the fruiting body in the characteristic star shape is thought to be due to a buildup of calcium oxalate crystals immediately prior to dehiscence.
 G. saccatum is distinguished from other earthstars by the distinct circular ridge or depression surrounding the central pore.

-In Brazil, its common name translates to "star of the land".
+The species has a worldwide distribution and is found growing on rotting wood.
+It is a common mushroom, but peaks in popularity during late summer.
+It is considered inedible but contains bioactive compounds.

 Description

 The immature fruiting body is 0.6 to 2.5 cm in diameter and 0.8 to 1.5 cm tall.
 Initially, the fruiting body is egg-shaped—similar in appearance to puffballs—and has strands of mycelia (rhizomorphs) at the base that attach it to the growing surface.
 The 'skin,' or peridium, is composed of two separate layers: the outer layer (exoperidium), which is a golden tan to yellowish-brown color, separates away from the inner basidiocarp and splits into five to eight rays that curve backward (recurve) to the base.

 The mushroom is 2 to 5 cm in diameter after the rays have expanded.
-Unlike some other members of the genus Geastrum (such as G. fornicatum) the arms do not push the basidiocarp off the ground; rather, it lies flat.
+Unlike some other members of the genus Geastrum (like G. fornicatum), the arms do not push the basidiocarp off the ground; rather, it lies flat.
 The inner spore-bearing basidiocarp is 0.5 to 2 cm broad, and has a central pore surrounded by a circular dull-brown apical disc; the disc is distinctly ridged or depressed.
 The inside of the interior sphere is white when young, but matures into a mass of brown, powdery spores mixed with thick-walled fibres known as capillitium.
-The species is inedible.
+The flesh is bitter.

 Spores

-The spores are rounded, with warts, and have dimensions of 3.5–4.5 µm.
+The spores are rounded, with warts, and have dimensions of 3.5–4.5 μm.